 Soup Topping Ideas:

 Load up with all your favorite things.
-Cooked barley, lemon zest, a dash of smoked paprika, toasted nuts, fresh chives or scallions, crispy kale chips, smoky tempeh.
+Cooked barley, spinach rice, lemon zest, a dash of smoked paprika, toasted nuts, fresh chives or scallions, crispy kale chips, smoky tempeh.

 Hearty Vegan Soups to Try: